rs1729/RS/dfm/README.md

   a lowpass filter is recommended:
   * `sox dfm-audio.wav -t wav - lowpass 2000 2>/dev/null | ./dfm06ptu --ecc --ptu -v`

-  If timing/sync is not an issue, integrating the symbol-samples (option `-b2`) is better for error correction:
+  If timing/sync is not an issue, integrating the bit-samples (option `-b2`) is better for error correction:
   * `./dfm06ptu -b2 --ecc --ptu -v dfm-audio.wav`

   For DFM-09 or if the signal is inverted